Usage

 ],

-The plugin directly reads the request path prefix configured in server.proxy as the matching path for request interception.
+The plugin automatically reads the path prefix configured in server.proxy in vite.config.js as the matching condition for request interception.
+This design stems from common development scenarios:

 import { defineConfig } from 'vite'